My takes on art, economics, and contemporary culture

 The revelation of conspiring executives shook the fine arts world.
 Over a period of seven years they agreed to cap sellers’ commissions, limit charitable contributions in consignment pricing, among other schemes.
 All to put an end to aggressive fee undercutting between the duopolists.

 Collusion in the presence of leniency can be represented in the below strategic form matrix, where 𝜌 denotes a generalized probability of prosecution and eventual conviction.
 A firm applying for leniency is absolved of fines f but remains liable for customer damages d, historically triple the amount inflicted.
 When the probability is less than the fraction of penalties that aren’t avoided d / d + f, the game is one of coordination featuring two Nash equilibria.
 Competition policy turns the situation into a prisoners’ dilemma incentivizing conspiring firms to apply for leniency.
 Like a race to “fess up."
 Government cooperation yields a sure conviction; 𝜌 rises beyond the point where firms would default to coordination.
-Reforms such as the Antitrust Criminal Penalty Enforcement Act (2004) decreased liabilities to single as opposed to treble damages d, further reducing the threshold.
+Reforms such as the Antitrust Criminal Penalty Enforcement Act (2004) decreased liabilities to single as opposed to treble damages, further reducing the threshold.

 Klein dubbed the luminous ultramarine International Klein Blue, gaining traction first at Milan's Apollinaire Gallery in 1957.
 While French law forbids the ownership of colors, Klein was able to patent the formula—PB29 pigment, ethanol, and Rhodopas M, a synthetic resin.
 I can appreciate the radical and sublime qualities of his work, the spiritual and sensory transcendence it seeks to evoke, but I’m not completely sold.